chelseasfund/chelseasfund.org/_pages/litigation.md

 Wyoming Supreme Court [declined to hear](/assets/files/2022-12-20_decline.pdf) the case.

-In March of 2023, the Wyoming legislator passed a new statewide abortion ban that overrides the ban our existing lawsuit contested.
+In March of 2023, the Wyoming legislature passed a new statewide abortion ban that repeals and replaces the ban our existing lawsuit contested.
 Governor Gordon allowed this new ban to pass into law in March 18th, 2023.
 This action again rendered abortion illegal in Wyoming.
 In response, we filed a [new